 Before you can make your event data work for you, you need to define what you want that data to do for you.
 There are a ton of metrics you can use to measure various actions, responses, and so forth.
 Coming up with a strong plan for what you want your event data to tell you is a crucial first step.

 Vendors or companies running sales-oriented events might be targeting sign-ups, conversions, or list generation.
-These are easier to measure, of course.
-But you still have to start by defining what you want to measure and what observations you want to be able to make.
+These are easier to measure than some more nebulous concepts like event engagement, of course.
+But no matter your event type, you still have to start by defining what you want to measure and what observations you want to be able to make before you can start data collection.

 Know the Capabilities of Each Tool and Platform

-Once you know what information or objectives you want to reach from your data, you need to consider what each tool and platform you’re using can do.
+Once you know what information or objectives you want to reach from your data, you need to consider what each data analytics tool and platform you’re using can do.
 No single platform will excel at capturing all data types, and you could end up with duplicate data measuring similar or identical metrics.
+For example, one tool may only have a short data retention period but be able to able to show real-time information, while another one excels at comparison visualizations after the event.

-Take the time to analyze what data types each tool and platform are capable of pulling and make sure you have everything covered that you identified in the previous step.
+Take the time to analyze what data types each tool and platform are capable of pulling and analyzing, and make sure you have everything covered that you identified in the previous step.

 Use Tools that Can Communicate With Each Other